Get 80% off your plan for your first 6 months.*

 How to submit a starter checklist

-Once your new employee has completed a starter checklist, they should give it to you by email, post or in person.
-You do not need to submit the starter checklist to HM Revenue and Customs.
-Use it internally for payroll setup.
+Once your employee completes it, they give it to you by email, post, or in person.
+Keep it on file and use it internally for payroll setup.

 Is a starter checklist mandatory?